RSC-Labs/medusa-documents/README.md

 # Medusa documents

 <h2>
-  Note: Migration has been started.
+  Note: Migration to v2 has been started.
 </h2>

 ## What is it?